Steve Shull

-Steven Mark Shull (born March 27, 1958) is a retired American football player who played professionally as a linebacker in the National Football League (NFL) for the Miami Dolphins.
-He played college football at William & Mary.
+Steven Mark Shull (born March 27, 1958) is an American former professional football player who was a linebacker for the Miami Dolphins of the National Football League (NFL).
+He played college football for the William & Mary Tribe.
 Shull played in 41 regular season NFL games between 1980 and 1982 before a knee injury ended his career.
 He was named one of the three captains for Super Bowl XVII, which the Dolphins lost to the Washington Redskins 27–17.

 Shull was born in Philadelphia, Pennsylvania and is Jewish.